charliepianist/scherzo/README.md

 ### Files not on Github
 - bin/ - compiled and minified JS files
-- docs/ - Planning and other documentation files
 - src/js/closure-library/ - Google's Closure Library (see [here](https://developers.google.com/closure/library/docs/gettingstarted) for how to download)

 ### Modifications to Libraries